vaisakh-shaj/DeepReinforcementLearning/3_Deep_Double_Q_Learning_Atari_Games/README.md

 3. Exploration vs exploitation problem: How to select actions during training?
 Should the agent trust the learnt values to select actions? or try some other options hoping they may give better rewards.
 	- Use espilon-greedy approach.
 The agent will pick a random action with probability epsilon and the action according to the current estimates with probability 1-epsilon.
 Start with an exploration schedule that assigns large value to epsilon initially and reduces the value over iterations.

+The above changes to the DQN can make it more stable and likely to converge.

 ![](Images/classicDQN.png)